Aggressive Defense Against Murder Charges

 In New Jersey, murder is a crime of the first degree and carries the most severe penalties for a conviction, including life in prison.
 However, in order for New Jersey prosecutors to obtain a first-degree murder conviction, they must be able to prove that there was an intention to kill or cause serious bodily harm that resulted in death.

-If you or someone you love is facing murder charges in Camden County or anywhere else in South Jersey, it is critically important to retain the most experienced, aggressive criminal defense lawyer you can find to fight for your rights while protecting your reputation and freedom.
-Jill R. Cohen, Esq., fiercely defends clients accused of all violent criminal charges in New Jersey, including murder and manslaughter.
-Do not talk with police before securing serious legal representation.
-Contact Ms. Cohen right away for a free initial consultation about your murder charges.
+If you or someone you love is facing murder charges in Camden County, Gloucester County, Atlantic County, Burlington County, or anywhere else in South Jersey, it is critically important to retain the most experienced, aggressive criminal defense lawyer you can find to fight for your rights while protecting your reputation and freedom.
+At The Law Office of Jill R. Cohen, I fiercely defend clients accused of all violent criminal charges in New Jersey, including murder and manslaughter.
+I understand how frightening and overwhelming being charged with murder can be, and work to see that you are thoroughly defended to the fullest extent of the law.